SovereignCloudStack/sovereigncloudstack.org/src/content/en/announcements/2025-06-11-eurostack-commentary.md

 postType: announcements
 language: en
 date: '2025-06-11'
 slug: eurostack-commentary
 template: 'post'
 ---

 ## 1. Need to strive for all dimensions of digital sovereignty for platforms!
 1. *Data sovereignty*: Control over sharing data and metadata, GDPR compliance
-2. *Provider switching capability*: Multiple providers fulfilling the same strong technical standards make switching easy for users
+2. *Provider switching capability*: Multiple providers offering the same open interfaces and fulfilling the same strong technical standards make switching easy for users
 3. *Technical sovereignty*: Openly developed open source code (four opens) for the complete infrastructure stack
 4. *Skills and Transparency*: Operational experience is transparently shared, enabling medium-sized orgs to successfully operate (and federate) their own infra